 This category of head is both new and very small.
 In fact, for now, it consists of just one product: The Wimberley MonoGimbal.
 I deliberately say “for now” because the MonoGimbal has been so well received, that I’m sure other companies will be ripping off the design very soon.

-The downside of this style of head is that the off-centre balance of the whole setup does take a little getting used, but I’ll talk more about that when we get down to the review section for this specific head.
+The downside of this style of head is that the off-centre balance of the whole setup does take a little getting used to, but I’ll talk more about that when we get down to the review section for this specific head.

 Screw Clamp Vs. Lever Clamp on Monopod Head

-A monopod head will have a quick-release clamp on top of it, and most of them will conform to the Arca-Swiss standard of dovetail plates, with the exception of the Manfrotto 234RC head which uses the (inferior IMO) Manfrotto standard.
+A monopod head will have a quick-release clamp on top of it, and most of them will conform to the Arca-Swiss standard of dovetail plates, with the exception of the Manfrotto 234RC head which uses the vastly inferior Manfrotto standard.

 In some cases, you will not have a choice between the type of quick-release clamp, and in other cases, you will be presented with the option of using either a screw-knob clamp or a lever-release clamp.